Carl Friedrich Goerdeler: Views on the "Jewish Question"

 A latter-day controversy about Goerdeler concerns his attitude towards anti-Semitism.
 Some historians such as Christof Dipper and Martin Broszat have argued that Goerdeler agreed with the antisemitic policy of the regime until 1938, though afterwards he did resist the Holocaust and other forms of mass murder.
 The German historian Christof Dipper in his 1983 essay "Der Deutsche Widerstand und die Juden" (translated into English as "The German Resistance and the Jews") argued that the majority of the anti-Nazi national-conservatives such as Goerdeler were anti-Semitic.
 Dipper wrote that for Goerdeler and his social circle "the bureaucratic, pseudo-legal deprivation of the Jews practised until 1938 was still considered acceptable".
 Though Dipper noted that no one in the Widerstand movement supported the Holocaust, he claimed also that the national-conservatives like Goerdeler did not intend to restore civil rights to the Jews after the overthrow of Hitler.

 By contrast, the Canadian historian Peter Hoffmann in his 2004 essay "The German Resistance and the Holocaust" has contended that Goerdeler was opposed to anti-Semitism in all forms, and that this opposition played a major role in motivating his efforts to overthrow the Nazi regime.
-Most recently in his 2011 book Carl Goerdeler and the Jewish Question, 1933-1942 and in his 2013 book Carl Goerdeler gegen die Verfolgung der Juden, Hoffmann has defended Goerdeler against the charge that he was an anti-Semite.
-Hoffmann quotes memoranda for Hitler from the years 1934–1939 in which Goerdeler urged the government to change its "Jewish policy" as a matter of justice and national interests; Goerdeler argued that Germany could enjoy good relations with Britain, France and the United States only if the policies concerning "the Jewish Question, the Free-Masons’ Question, legal security, the Church Question" were changed.
+Most recently in his 2011 book Carl Goerdeler and the Jewish Question, 1933–1942 and in his 2013 book Carl Goerdeler gegen die Verfolgung der Juden, Hoffmann has defended Goerdeler against the charge that he was an anti-Semite.
+Hoffmann quotes memoranda for Hitler from the years 1934–1939 in which Goerdeler urged the government to change its "Jewish policy" as a matter of justice and national interests; Goerdeler argued that Germany could enjoy good relations with Britain, France and the United States only if the policies concerning "the Jewish Question, the Free-Masons’ Question, legal security [and] the Church Question" were changed.